Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair

 If you don’t mind emptying it then it’s not a problem of course but I know most people would rather avoid it!

 Vacuum makers don’t always say but more than 1.5L is a good size that won’t need to be emptied too often whereas 0.6L might need emptied every second use.
 It depends on how much it’s needed.

 Hand and hand with a good container size are having one that’s nice and easy to empty.

-Bagged vacuums are the easiest, as we talked about earlier, but you don’t want to be fiddling around with clips and spilling dust everywhere while you try to empty it!
+Bagged vacuums are the easiest, as I talked about earlier, but you don’t want to be fiddling around with clips and spilling dust everywhere while you try to empty it!

 What to watch out for When Buying A Vacuum For Pet Hair

 These are the must not have.
 A trap to watch out for when you’re buying a pet hair vacuum cleaner.